ctuning/ck-tensorflow/program/classification-tensorflow-cpp/README.md

 ## Build

 ```
-$ ck complie program:classification-tensorflow-cpp
-$ ck complie program:classification-tensorflow-cpp --target_os=android23-arm64
+$ ck compile program:classification-tensorflow-cpp [--target_os=android23-arm64]
 ```

 ## Run

 ```
-$ ck run program:classification-tensorflow-cpp
-$ ck run program:classification-tensorflow-cpp --target_os=android23-arm64
+$ ck run program:classification-tensorflow-cpp [--target_os=android23-arm64]
 ```

 ## Program parameters

+### Input image parameters

-### `CK_IMAGE_FILE`
+#### `CK_IMAGE_FILE`

-Classify single file instead of iterating over ImageNet dataset.
-When only image name is specified, it is assumed that image is in ImageNet dataset.
+If set, the program will classify a single image instead of iterating over a dataset.
+When only the name of an image is specified, it is assumed that the image is in the ImageNet dataset.

 ```
 $ ck run program:classification-tensorflow-cpp --env.CK_IMAGE_FILE=/tmp/images/path-to-image.jpg
 $ ck run program:classification-tensorflow-cpp --env.CK_IMAGE_FILE=ILSVRC2012_val_00000011.JPEG
 ```

+#### `CK_RECREATE_CACHE`
+If set to `YES`, then all previously cached images will be erased.

+Default: `NO`.

+### Input preprocessing parameters

-### `CK_TMP_IMAGE_SIZE`
+#### `CK_TMP_IMAGE_SIZE`

-Preprocessing parameter, size of intermediate image.
-If this parameter is set to a value greater than targer image size defined by a model, loaded images will be scaled to this size and then cropped to target size.
+The size of an intermediate image.
+If this preprocessing parameter is set to a value greater than the input image size defined by the model, input images will be first scaled to this size and then cropped to the input size.

-For example, when running against MobileNet you may specify `--env.CK_TMP_IMAGE_SIZE=256`, then images will be resized to 256x256 the cropped to 224x244 as required to MobileNet.
+For example, if `--env.CK_TMP_IMAGE_SIZE=256` is specified for MobileNets models with the input image resolution of 224, then input images will be first resized to *256x256* and then cropped to *224x224*.

-Default: `0`
+Default: `0`.

-### `CK_CROP_PERCENT`
+#### `CK_CROP_PERCENT`

-Preprocessing parameter, percentage of central image region for cropping.
-If this parameter is set to a value between 0 and 100, loaded images will be cropped to this percent and then scaled to targer image size defined by a model.
+The percentage of the central image region to crop.
+If this preprocessing parameter is set to a value between 0 and 100, then loaded images will be cropped according this percentage and then scaled to the input image size defined by the model.

+Default: `87.5`.

-Not used if `CK_TMP_IMAGE_SIZE` is set and valid.
+**NB:** If `CK_TMP_IMAGE_SIZE` is set and valid, this parameter is not used.

-Default: `87.5`

-### `CK_SUBTRACT_MEAN`
+#### `CK_SUBTRACT_MEAN`
-Preprocessing parameter, defines whether program should subtract mean value from loaded image.

-Default: `YES`

-### `CK_RECREATE_CACHE`
-Is set to `YES` then existed cached images will be erased.
+If set to `YES`, then the mean value will be subtracted from the input image.

-Default: `NO`
+Default: `YES`.